zmoratto/Mars3DGearman/README.md

 Mars3DGearman
 =============

 Gearman scripts for doing 3D processing of Mars Mission data.
+Currently supports CTX and HRSC.
+Can totally be more if we like.

 ## Prerequisite